Markovian acyclic directed mixed graphs for discrete data: Introduction

-This paper provides a factorization criterion for joint distributions obeying the global Markov property with respect to an ADMG as well as a parametrization of these models in the discrete case.
-The factorizations so obtained are unusual: the graph in Figure \ref{fig:noorder}(a), for example, gives
+This paper provides a factorization criterion for joint distributions obeying the global Markov property with respect to an ADMG as well as a parameterization of these models in the discrete case.
+The factorizations so obtained are unusual: the graph in Figure~\ref{fignoorder}(a), for example, gives

-showing that the joint distribution is a product of two conditional distributions that we would not usually expect to multiply together (see Example \ref{exm:factor1}).
-The factorization criterion generalizes the well known one for DAGs, and is analogous to the Hammersley-Clifford Theorem for undirected graphical models \citep{hammersley:71}; the parametrization enables model fitting, and is used to prove that the discrete models are curved exponential families of distributions.
+showing that the joint distribution is a product of two conditional distributions that we would not usually expect to multiply together (see Example~\ref{exmfactor1}).
+The factorization criterion generalizes the well known one for DAGs, and is analogous to the Hammersley--Clifford theorem for undirected graphical models [\citet{hammersley71}]; the parameterization enables model fitting, and is used to prove that the discrete models are curved exponential families of distributions.

-ADMGs may be viewed as a subclass of the larger classes of summary graphs \citep{wermuth:11} and ribbonless mixed graphs \citep{sadeghi:11,sadeghi:11b}, which also allow undirected edges.
-The factorization and parametrization developed here may be extended to these larger classes without difficulty.
+ADMGs may be viewed as a subclass of the larger classes of summary graphs [\citet{wermuth11}] and ribbonless mixed graphs [\citet{sadeghi11b,sadeghi11}], which allow for undirected edges.
+The factorization and parameterization developed here may be extended to these larger classes without difficulty.

-The remainder of the paper is organized as follows: Section \ref{sec:graphical} introduces basic graphical concepts.
-In Section \ref{sec:partitions} we give conditions under which a partial ordering on a class of subsets may be used to define partitions of arbitrary subsets.
-In Section \ref{sec:fact} we use these tools to develop our factorization criterion, which then forms the basis of the simple parametrization introduced in Section \ref{sec:tpara}.
-In Section \ref{sec:smooth} we show that the Markov model associated with an ADMG is smooth, and characterize the variation dependence of the parametrization.
-Finally, Section \ref{sec:discussion} contains a brief discussion.
+The remainder of the paper is organized as follows: Section~\ref{secgraphical} introduces basic graphical concepts.
+In Section~\ref {secpartitions}, we give conditions under which a partial ordering on a class of subsets may be used to define partitions of arbitrary subsets.
+In Section~\ref{secfact}, we use these tools to develop our factorization criterion, which then forms the basis of the simple parameterization introduced in Section~\ref{sectpara}.
+In Section~\ref {secsmooth}, we show that the Markov model associated with an ADMG is smooth, and characterize the variation dependence of the parameterization.
+Finally, Section~\ref{secdiscussion} contains a brief discussion.

-\section{Graphical Definitions and Markov Properties}
+\section{Graphical definitions and Markov properties}

-Let $\G$ be an acyclic directed mixed graph with vertices $V$; the \emph{induced subgraph} of $\G$ over $A \subseteq V$, denoted $\G_A$, is the graph with vertex set $A$, and all those edges which join two vertices that are both in $A$.
+Let $\G$ be an acyclic directed mixed graph with vertices $V$; the \emph{induced subgraph} of $\G$ over $A \subseteq V$, denoted $\G_A$, is the graph with vertex set $A$, and all those (directed or bidirected) edges which join two vertices that are both in $A$.